etsondemand/iClassicMDM/README.md

 ### Quick Tour
-The iClassid MDM application can be accessed from the main welcome menu.
+The iClassic MDM application can be accessed from the main welcome menu.
 If you click the Home button, you should be able to view existing application or newly deployed applications.
 If you are continuning the tutorial "Create your First App" then you should see, Master Data, in the dashboard.
 Now users can either view the model, or access the data.
 Click on Manage Data.

 ![Main Menu Updated](https://etsondemand.github.io/icmdmimages/applicationwelcomeupdatedwithmasterdataconfig.PNG)